David-Development/heimdall-backend/README.md

 ## Usage
 Create desired folder structure under "app/images/subjects/" folder.
 Insert images and call `/api/resync` to populate the database.
 Alternatively create the galleries in the Webinterface.
 New images can be posted to `/api/live`.
 For more details look at "app/resources.py" where all API-Endpoints are defined.
+In "camerahandler.py" is an example script for receiving images via a socket and sending it to the API.
 In the Webinterface are following
 pages:
 - Galleries: Create and delete galleries.
 Organize images in galleries.
 - Liveview: Show images as soon as they get processed.
 Empty on refresh
-- Recent Classifications: Shows the recent classifications and gives possibility to confirm or correct the made decision.
+- Recent Classifications: Shows the recent classifications and gives possibility to confirm or correct the classifications.
-- Model Information: Shows information about the learned models.
+- Model Information: Shows information about the trained models.
 A new training process can be started from here.

 The prototype classifies persons as "unknown" as soon as the maximum probability from the classifier is below a configurable threshold.

 ## TODO
 This application is only a prototype and lacks security features, a useful architecture, usability, design and a thorough documentation.
-As such, the "only" todo is to rewrite the prototype as a full fledged applications.
+As such, the "only" todo is to rewrite the prototype as a full fledged application.